theshahyusuf/metadata_extractor/README.md

 Please note that this is the first iteration of the Metadata Extractor Tool.
 Future updates and enhancements are planned to expand its capabilities and improve its performance.

 Installation
-Clone the Repository: git clone https://github.com/yourusername/metadata-extractor-tool.git Navigate to the Repository Folder:cd metadata-extractor-tool
+Clone the Repository: git clone: https://github.com/theshahyusuf/metadata_extractor Navigate to the Repository Folder:cd metadata-extractor-tool

 Dependencies: